shindyu/ApplyStyleKit/README.md

 - ✅ UISlider
 - ✅ UITableView
 - ✅ UICollectionView

+## Basic policy
+ApplyStyleKit intends to target methods with no return value and properties with setter.
+Due to the nature of ApplyStyleKit, I think that returning types other than StyleObject should be avoided.

 ## Contributing
 Please make an issue or pull request if you have any request.